Crown Building (Manhattan): Residences and hotel

 Following the building's conversion to the Aman New York hotel in 2022, the building has contained 22 residential condominium apartments, in addition to 83 hotel suites.
 The hotel and residences have separate entrances.
 Glass soundproofing is used throughout both the hotel and residences.
 The Aman New York's spaces are generally decorated in what one magazine described as "minimalist colors", although there are also gold-plated decorations, an allusion to the gold leaf on the facade.

 The hotel suites were designed by Jean-Michel Gathy.
 Each of the hotel rooms covers between 340 and 2,770 ft2; (Note: Other sources cite a minimum area of 718 ft2 or 745 ft2.
 The four smallest suites are 340-square-foot studios that are attached to larger units; excluding these studios, the smallest room is 745 square feet.) at the time of the building's conversion, even the smallest rooms were twice the average size of a studio apartment in Midtown.
 Various woods are used for doors, floors, and other furniture, and steel, brass, and bronze are also used.
 The rooms have contemporary furniture, which is interspersed with the original Beaux-Arts interior decorations.
 The hotel units have Japanese-inspired decorations, including patterned stone floors, movable doors with rice paper panels, and large murals inspired by the 16th-century painting Shōrin-zu byōbu.
 The rooms have ceilings measuring 11 ft high, and all the rooms also have gas fireplaces and retractable TVs.
 Each suite has a bathroom with a large tub and shower.
 One of the larger suites is the Corner Suite, which covers 2,025 ft2.
 The largest suites are the Aman suites on floors 11 and 12, which each have a kitchenette, a bar, and hidden compartments.

 The residential condos are on floors 15 through 26.
 (Note: Also described as floors 15 through 30.
 The floor numbers do not correspond to the physical stories in the building.)
 They have a combined area of 95000 ft2, giving each residence an average area of 4300 ft2.
 The largest residence in the building is a five-story penthouse that covers 14000 ft2; it has a full-floor master suite as well as a piano lounge, a gallery, two pools, two kitchens, four other bedrooms, and a game room.
 The five-bedroom, 6300 ft2 Vana penthouse on floor 21 has a library and private theater.
 Another large unit is the four-bedroom, 6700 ft2 Jala penthouse on floor 20, which has 3,750 ft2 of outdoor terraces in addition to a pool.
 The other residences have varying numbers of bedrooms.
+The residential units are accessed from their own elevator, which also stops at the restaurant and spa levels.